binpatel31/GITS/Results.md

   </tr>
 </table>

+  #### Analysis
+  * For Task 2,3 and 4 we can see that the number of times documentation referred in GITS is more as compared to GIT.
+Since participants are very familiar to GIT, they are aware of most commands and thus they don't need to refer the documentation much.

   ## Post Evaluation
   We had two metrics to determine how easy it was for the participants to complete the tasks.
 The two metrics are Familarity with Git vs Documentation Referred and Ease of comprehending documentation.